-The book rethinks the ‘publish or perish’ system to show that good, unrecognized work is a vital part of scaffolding the growth of the academy, and individual academic careers.
-It takes openness and transparency as a blueprint to outline plans for not only producing, but reimagining key markers of academic life, such as dissertations without anxieties of influence; conferences without directors; journals without gatekeepers; large sample peer review; and teaching and learning beyond the university discourse.
+The book rethinks the "publish or perish" system to show that good, unrecognized work is a vital part of scaffolding the growth of the academy and individual academic careers.
+It takes openness and transparency as a blueprint to outline plans for not only producing but also reimagining key markers of academic life, such as dissertations without anxieties of influence, conferences without directors, journals without gatekeepers, large-sample peer review, and teaching and learning beyond the university discourse.

 Table of Contents

 Preface: Continuing Traditions.
 1. Giving It Away from the Start 2.
 Dissertations 3.
 Conferences 4.
 Online Media, Social or Otherwise 5.
 Reviewing 6.
 Teaching.
 Works Cited